rsogllc/GNT/en/mining.md

 bitcoin to Bob."

 Only one of these promises can be accepted.
-It doesn't matter which one as long as people know which promises won't be accepted.
+It doesn't matter which one as long as people know which promise won't be accepted.
 If Bob knows the promise he received won't be accepted, he won't give anything to the fraudster, so it will be attempted fraud rather than actual fraud.